mickmccann/MS3-Small-Jobs/TESTING.md

 Ensure flash message is displayed when a new user registers | Flash message is displayed when a new user registers.
 [New user](wireframes/reg_success.png) | PASS
 Ensure a flash message is displayed if a new user tries to register with an username that's already been registered | a flash message is displayed if a new user tries to register with an username that's already been registered.
 [Register fail](wireframes/reg_not_success.png) | PASS
 Using RegEx defensive programming, ensure form is not submitted unless username and password are between 4-15 characters long | Users have to submit a username and password between 4-15 characters using a-z A-Z or 0-9.
 [Defensive programming](wireframes/defensive_prog.png) | PASS
+Ensure a flash message is displayed to the user if incorrect details are entered | If the user enters an incorrect username or password a flash message is displayed.
+[Invalid details](wireframes/invalid_details.png) | PASS
+Ensure a flash message is displayed to the user with their username when they login | A flash message is displayed to the user with their username when they login.
+[Username displayed](wireframes/correct_details.png) | PASS